plamentotev/plamentotev.github.io/blog/2021-02-14-parse-keywords-in-commit-message.md

+---
+hide_table_of_contents: true
+---
 # Using `git interpret-trailers` to parse keywords in commit message

 While playing around with Git hooks I found one not very popular, but useful, command - `interpret-trailers`.
-Turns out keywords and metadata added (usually) at the end of the commit message are called `trailers`. <!--more-->
+Turns out keywords and metadata added (usually) at the end of the commit message are called `trailers`. <!--truncate-->
 For example in

 ```